Nonye2K3/chia/Codebase-and-Testing.md

 ## State and persistance

-The reference implementation currently uses a mongodb database for persistance and this may change.
+The reference implementation currently uses a sqlite3 database for persistance and this may change.
+Both the full node and the wallet have databases.
-The database is only used by the full node, and it's only used to store full blocks that have been validated, and blocks that are downloaded during sync.
+The wallet database is used to store full blocks that have been validated, and blocks that are downloaded during sync.
-The sync blocks collection is cleared after sync is done.
+The sync blocks table is cleared after sync is done.
+The wallet database is used to similarly store blocks, but only stores the coins that are relevant to that wallet.
+Furthermore, the wallet stores puzzle hashes, transaction records, and user wallet information in the database.

-The rest of the state is kept in memory in database.py.
+The rest of the state is kept in memory by the different servers.
 On launch of the full node, blockchain.py is loaded with the current block database.